cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/sendgrid.html.md

 ## <a id='managing'></a>Managing Services ##

-To create, provision and bind a new SendGrid service, we'll se the [Cloud Foundry command line tool](../../../using/services/managing-services.html).
+To create and bind a new SendGrid service, see [Managing Services from the Command Line](../../../using/services/managing-services.html).

 ### Creating A SendGrid Service ##